-The Ras is always performed in a group.
-In the ancient times, men essentially performed this folk dance, but now the Dandia -Ras a counterpart to the Garba, is equally enjoyed and danced by both men and women.
-In its modern form, men and women join the dance The circle, holding small polished colourful sticks or dandias.
+Dandia Ras is always performed in a group.
+In the ancient times, men essentially performed this folk dance, but now the Dandia Ras a counterpart to the Garba, is equally enjoyed and danced by both men and women.
+In its modern form, men and women join and dance in circle, holding small polished colourful sticks or dandias.
 As they whirl to the rhythm of the dance, they strike the dandiyas together, adding to the joyful atmosphere.
 Though it is played in almost all parts of the state, the best Ras dancers are the Kathiawari Ras dancers, from the Saurashtra region.
 The sprightly circular movements to the scintillating beats of the dhol are mesmerizing and transports one to a totally different world of rhythm and joy.
 The performers add and subtract, as per the need of audiences while performing a Vesha.